 The curriculum of this course is based on a combination of topics covered in two UC Davis graduate courses in the Department of Viticulture and Enology: VEN 123 Analysis of Musts and Wines and VEN 128 Wine Microbiology.

-This is an introduction to the principal physical, chemical and microbiological factors and analyses that influence the stages of wine production from the end of fermentation to bottling as they apply to controlling wine stability and conservation.
-The focus will be on equipment and procedures suitable for smaller wineries.
+Gain an introduction to the principle physical, chemical and microbiological factors and analyses that influence the stages of wine production, from the end of fermentation to bottling, as they apply to controlling wine stability and conservation.
+The course will focus on equipment and procedures suitable for smaller wineries.

-This course will include lessons on the basic anatomy and physiology of human organoleptic senses as they influence our interaction with wine.
-Basic sensory science analyses such as component recognitions tests, discrimination tests, paired comparisons, and triangular tests will be introduced, however, the emphasis will be on wine appreciation, not statistical analysis (UC Davis Extension offers a sensory science certificate course).
+Learn basic anatomy and physiology of the human organoleptic senses as they influence our interaction with wine in addition to basic sensory science analyses, such as component recognitions tests, discrimination tests, paired comparisons and triangular tests.
+The emphasis will be on wine appreciation, not statistical analysis (UC Davis Extension offers a certificate in Applied Sensory and Consumer Science).

-Developed with specific winemaking stages in mind, this course explores combined theory and practical winemaking methods, the applications of which are important at various times and critical decision-making moments during winemaking.
-They provide information for understanding wine ageing and conservation, problem solving, bottling and legal issues.
-These practical winery analyses will demonstrate various physical, chemical, biochemical, and sensory analysis methods.
+Developed with specific winemaking stages in mind, this course combines theory and practical winemaking methods, the applications of which are important at various times and critical decision-making moments during winemaking.
+They provide information for understanding wine aging and conservation, problem solving, bottling and legal issues.
+These practical winery analyses will demonstrate various physical, chemical, biochemical and sensory analysis methods.
 Emphasis will be given to competency in the theory and calculations of wine analyses and additions toward wine quality controls.

 Learn how to:

-- Understand the principal mechanisms of sensory perception.
+- Understand the principle mechanisms of sensory perception

-- Evaluate the limits, advantages, and applications of a variety of analytical techniques in order to choose methods most appropriate for a given situation.
+- Evaluate the limits, advantages and applications of a variety of analytical techniques in order to choose methods appropriate for a given situation

-- Appreciate the importance and relevance of ongoing quality control throughout the winemaking process.
+- Understand the importance and relevance of ongoing quality control throughout the winemaking process